Radosław Group

 Jan Mazurkiewicz, "Radosław", the commander of the Group.

-Radosław Group (Zgrupowanie Radosław) was the codename of a group of Kedyw, a Polish World War II Armia Krajowa organization, units during World War II created shortly before the outbreak of the Warsaw Uprising.
+Radosław Group (Zgrupowanie Radosław) was the codename of a group of units of the Kedyw, a Polish World War II Armia Krajowa organization, during World War II.
+It was created shortly before the outbreak of the Warsaw Uprising in 1944 and was destroyed during it.

 Organization

 The Radosław Group took its name from the pseudonym of its leader, Jan Mazurkiewicz, the chief of conspiratorial diversionary units of General Headquarters of Armia Krajowa and Kedyw.